Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 planning i.e., the need to build (or not) more car parks.

-![A graph with blue bars Description automatically generated](./docs/images/thesis/media/image29.png){width="5.770833333333333in" height="4.5in"}
+![A graph with blue bars Description automatically generated](./docs/images/thesis/media/image30.png){width="5.770833333333333in" height="4.5in"}

-Figure 27 User Request Talley for A Given Monday
+[]{#_Toc143547651 .anchor}Figure 28: User Request Talley for A Given
+Monday

-The initial work for this is detailed in two Juyter notebooks [parking-log-data-analysis.ipynb](https://github.com/rhys-lit/perfect-parking-fyp/blob/master/notebooks/parking-log-data-analysis.ipynb) and [parking-request-data-analysis.ipynb](https://github.com/rhys-lit/perfect-parking-fyp/blob/master/notebooks/parking-request-data-analysis.ipynb) at
+The initial work for this is detailed in two Juyter notebooks:
+[parking-log-data-analysis.ipynb](https://github.com/rhys-lit/perfect-parking-fyp/blob/master/notebooks/parking-log-data-analysis.ipynb)
+and
+[parking-request-data-analysis.ipynb](https://github.com/rhys-lit/perfect-parking-fyp/blob/master/notebooks/parking-request-data-analysis.ipynb)
+both available on GitHub at
 <https://github.com/rhys-lit/perfect-parking-fyp/tree/master/notebooks>

-### Collecting of data

-A possible solution is to build a parking space sensor using a raspberry pi and putting this down in a parking space in either the college or in the city, but be aware of doing this brings problems:

--   Permission must be sought from the parking companies to allow sensors to be placed on their parking premises.

--   If permission is granted the sensor would only be on a raspberry pi it could easily get damaged or stolen.
+.

 ## Reflections